Rules of the Competition

 - serve as a role model for young people living in Europe and offer practical examples of Europeans living together as one community.

-The projects can focus on the organisation of various youth events, youth exchanges or internet projects with a European dimension.
+The projects can focus on the organisation of various youth events, youth exchanges or online projects with a European dimension.

 Article 2: Application deadline

-Submission deadline extended until 18 February 2013!
-Application forms are available through the web sites of European Charlemagne Youth Prize (www.charlemagneyouthprize.eu) and national Information Offices of the European Parliament.
+The application deadline is 20 January 2014.
+Application forms are available through the websites of the European Charlemagne Youth Prize (www.charlemagneyouthprize.eu) and the national Information Offices of the European Parliament.

 For more information regarding the competition please contact the national Information Offices.